Key takeaways

 Product Overview

-Background Agents launched in late January 2026 and has quickly gained traction with 537 GitHub stars in its first two weeks.[2]
+Background Agents launched in late January 2026 and gained 537 GitHub stars in its first two weeks; as of June 2026 the repo has 1,931 stars, 293 forks, and remains actively maintained (last commit June 10, 2026).[1]
 The project is directly inspired by Ramp's internal Inspect tool.[3]
+It now has an official website at backgroundagents.dev, which also offers managed deployments on request.[4]

 The system enables AI agents to work on coding tasks asynchronously while developers focus on other work.
 Unlike real-time pair programming tools, background agents process tasks independently and deliver completed PRs.